haframjolk/exit-vim-button/README.md

 ### Granting assistive access

-In order for the Exit Vim Button to work, you need to grant your Terminal application access to control your computer.
+In order for the Exit Vim Button to work, you need to grant the Terminal application access to control your computer.
 Open *System Preferences*, click on the *Security & Privacy* pane and select the *Privacy* tab.
 Select *Accessibility* in the left sidebar and click the padlock on the bottom if it is locked.
 Authenticate with your username and password.
 Now, click the plus (+) icon and navigate to */Applications/Utilities/* and select Terminal.
 Hit *Open*.
 Now you should be good to go.

 ## Usage